 DFDL Schema - An XML schema containing DFDL annotations to describe data format.

 DFDL Standard Encoding - A character set for which there is no IANA name or CCSID but the name and definition of which DFDL implementations must agree on.
-See Section 34 Appendix D: DFDL Standard Character Set Encodings.
+See Section 34 Appendix D: DFDL Standard Encodings.

 Double-Byte Character Set (DBCS) - A character set encoding where each character code consists of one code unit which uses exactly 2 bytes.